-- Support their child in adhering to the student code of conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with a member of staff promptly
+- Support their child in adhering to the student code of conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with a member of staff at the school promptly.

 6. Student code of conduct